Designing networks

 creator.create(df=df_school, location_designers=[ClassRoom], clear=True)

-Now classrooms consist only of pupils, while all other agents do not belong to any location.
+Now classrooms consist only of pupils, while all other actors do not belong to any location.

 Building separated locations

-The above table shows that the classrooms are not separated by grade.
-To seperate agents by grade, we could define one location class for each grade and use filter() to assign only agents with a specific grade value to a specific location.
+Currently, classrooms are not separated by grade.
+To seperate actors by grade, we could define one location class for each grade and use filter() to assign only actors with a specific grade value to a specific location.

 A more convenient way to do it is to use the method split().
-For each agent, the method split() returns one value.
+For each actor, the method split() returns one value.
 For each unique value, seperated location instances are created.
-In this case, the method split() returns the attribute grade for each agents.
-Thus, the Creator builds seperate classroom instances for each unique value of the agent attribute grade.
+In this case, the method split() returns the attribute grade for each actors.
+Thus, the Creator builds seperate classroom instances for each unique value of the actor attribute grade.

 [31]: